Nthompson096/vfio-gpu-script/README.md

+# Check my troubleshooting guide for possible fixes to some issues.

+[the guide/wiki](https://github.com/Nthompson096/vfio-gpu-script/wiki/troubleshooting) This will be updated if I find anything so I won't clobber up the readme.

 # vfio-gpu-script
 A gpu script partially by AI, useful for blacklisting AMD or NVIDIA GPU's on a dual GPU machine for virtualization (AMD/NVidia).